On this page

 • to prescribe methadone or buprenorphine for opioid dependence treatment, the prescriber must be and authorised by the NSW Ministry of Health.

-If the patient lives outside NSW, inform him or her before dispensing a paper prescription that you will need to retain the prescription (including any repeats).
+If the patient lives outside NSW, inform them before dispensing a paper prescription that you will need to retain the prescription (including any repeats).

 See also Cannabis medicines - frequently asked questions.